 What makes the perfect pitch?
-Earlier this year, we were in South Florida for Biz Dev Camp, talking it out.
-Joe Rinaldi, Coach/Owner of That was Clutch, led the discussion.
+That was the question posed at Biz Dev Camp, with Joe Rinaldi, Coach/Owner of That was Clutch, facilitating the discussion.
 Drawing on the collective experience and know-how of the group, we landed on several takeaways to up the ante on your next pitch.
 First, a definition.
 Biz Dev Camp defined a “pitch” as a finalist presentation before the work has been awarded.
 And away we go…

 The Right Time to Pitch